5argon/ECS.HybridTextMesh/README.md

 Name each rect as a single character and it will be interpreted by the converter as a UV area for that character inside your string.
 Drag all sprite rects into rect and bounds field on the asset.
 Before generation, assign `baseSize` in the font's metrics.
 Then right click the Inspector of the asset to use preprocess context menu.

 - The "rect" `Sprite` is used for generating mesh, which the height is fixed at `baseSize` and width following the shape of rects in the sprite.
-To enable single mesh mode, all "rect" must be of the same size.
+To enable universal mesh mode, all "rect" must be of the same size.
 (Therefore thin glyphs will need empty space around it.)
-If you satisfy this condition after generation a check mark will appear on "Single Mesh Support".
+If you satisfy this condition after generation a check mark will appear on "Universal Mesh Support".
 - The "bounds" `Sprite` is expected to contain a tightly fitted rect to the glyph's graphic.
 They are all expected to be surrounded by their "rect" counterpart.
 The bounds will be translated into positioning offset that it looked like the mesh has no surrounding space around them.
 (Exchanged with overdraw because the glyph's meshes are now overlapping.)

 Metrics other than base size are as if the base size is 1.
 If you change the base size later there is no need to update ascender, descender, and leading.